-Arrival testing to end for fully vaccinated travellers to the UK
+Arrival testing ends for fully vaccinated travellers to the UK

 Unvaccinated travellers heading for the UK must take a pre-departure test and, after arrival, a PCR – but will no longer need to self-isolate for 10 days.

-All arriving travellers must continue to complete the passenger locator form, which still wrongly states that all travellers must book a post-arrival test.
+All arriving travellers must continue to complete the online passenger locator form, which has been slightly simplified for fully vaccinated travellers and now has 20 pages.

 Register for free to continue reading